monniiesh/Zendesk-Coding-Challenge/README.md

 > python3 zendesk.py

-1. Option (1) displays all the tickets in a table format recieved from the Zendesk API select (1) to move to prev page and 2 to move to next page
+1. Option (1) displays all the tickets in a table format recieved from the Zendesk API<br />
+    select (1) to move to prev page and (2) to move to next page

-2. Option (2) displays detailed information of a particular ticket based on the inputed ticket id
+2. Option (2) displays detailed information of a particular ticket based on the inputted ticket id

 3. option (q) quits the program